Archetypum/theSuffocater/README.md

 theSuffocater is a project by F.E.A.R with:
  - Kinderfeld as the lead developer.
 (https://github.com/Kinderfeld)
- - wazups as the middle developer.
+ - wazups as the junior developer, illustrator and GUI maintainer.
 (https://github.com/wazups)
  - Mxkxdxnski as the GUI maintainer.
 (https://github.com/Mxkxdxnski)
- - NotMakaron as the junior developer.
+ - NotMakaron as the junior developer and documentation writer.
 (https://github.com/NotMakaron)

 ## Goals